Green Cookware and Cutlery: Is It Really?

 My recommendation: Do NOT use ceramic-coated cookware.
 However, superior 100% ceramic cookware is non reactive; furthermore it withstands erosion and temperatures exceeding 1800 degrees Fahrenheit.
 See Healthy Cookware.

-2. Non-stick cookware like Teflon is coated with the plastic polymer PTFE (silicone is the one exception).
+2. Non-stick cookware is coated with a synthetic fluoropolymer of tetrafluoroethylene.
+The best known brand name is Teflon by DuPont.
 If heated to 500 degrees Fahrenheit the polymers emit noxious fumes that are lethal to parakeets and certainly not healthy for humans.
 Once overheated, the coating starts to break down at the molecular level and toxic particles and gases, some of them carcinogenic, can be released.

 So long before the pan is scratched, if it gets overheated, it’s reactive.
 Even though I never intend to boil a pot dry, I did so just last week.
 Had that pot been nonstick, its temperatures would have exceeded the safety limit.
 And don’t be fooled by Swiss Diamond Cookware; the polymer used to make it is PTFE (polytetrafluoroethylene); the same toxic chemical that in Teflon.